 Heat Advisory issued for Miami-Dade, Broward, Monroe counties

-MIAMI - The National Weather Service has issued a Heat Advisory for portions of southern, southwest, and southeastern Florida including Miami-Dade, Broward, and Monroe counties.
+MIAMI - For a third straight day, the National Weather Service has issued a Heat Advisory for portions of southern, southwest, and southeastern Florida including Miami-Dade, Broward, and Monroe counties.

 The advisory is in effect from 11 a.m. to 7 p.m.

-NEXT Weather meteorologist KC Sherman said Wednesday afternoon highs will be in the low 90s but when you factor in the humidity, the heat index will range from 105 to 110 degrees.
+Thursday afternoon highs will be in the low 90s but when you factor in the humidity, the heat index will range from 105 to 109 degrees.

 The National Weather Service issues a Heat Advisory when a heat index of 105 degrees or higher is expected for at least two hours.
 Under this advisory, everyone is urged to precautions, especially those who are at the most risk such as children, infants, older adults, people with chronic medical conditions, outdoor workers, and pregnant women.